-- > Connects all the services that manage the cluster. - > Enables access to the data NFS tier. - > Provides connectivity for the in-cluster services such as Base Command Manager, Slurm, Run:ai and to other services outside of the cluster such as the NGC registry, code repositories, and data sources.
+- > Connects all the services that manage the cluster. - > Enables access to the home filesystem and storage pool. - > Provides connectivity for the in-cluster services such as Base Command Manager, Slurm and to other services outside of the cluster such as the NGC registry, code repositories, and data sources.

-Figure 10 shows the logical layout of the in-band Ethernet network.
+Figure 8 shows the logical layout of the in-band Ethernet network.
 The in-band network connects the compute nodes and management nodes.
 In addition, the OOB network is connected to the in-band network to provide high-speed interfaces from the management nodes to support parallel operations to devices connected to the OOB storage fabric, such as storage.